timsutton/punic/README.markdown

 A skips list is made of a list of filters.
 Each filter is a list of platform name, dependency name, Xcode project name and scheme name.
 You can leave out the scheme name if you want to skip all schemes in a particular xcode project.

 ## Roadmap

 The punic roadmap is managed here: https://github.com/schwa/punic/projects

+## Contributing

+Bug reports, feature suggestions are most welcome.
+If you want improve punic yourself clone punic, and run `pip install -e .` from inside.
+You can then make changes inside your cloned repository and test them live.

 ## Differences between Punic & Carthage